 Ferndale Market’s practices haven’t changed much in the 80 years they’ve been farming.
 Their turkeys are free-range from early spring to late fall, and moved to fresh pasture weekly during the summer months.
 They are 100% antibiotic-free and are processed naturally without additives at a USDA facility, without artificial ingredients or nitrates.

 In 2008, Ferndale Market opened their on-farm market as a way to support other local farmers and food producers, and connect shoppers to their food.
-They are proud to partner with over 75 local vendors and carry everything from pastured meats to artisan cheese and chocolate – and, of course, you’ll also find Ferndale Market turkey products!
+They are proud to partner with over 75 local vendors and carry everything from pastured meats to artisan cheese and chocolate, besides their own turkey products.

-And then, when you have that delicious Ferndale Market Smoked Turkey Breast in your hands, treat yourself to a big pot of my smoked turkey pot pie soup!
+Once you have a delicious Ferndale Market Smoked Turkey Breast in your hands, treat yourself to a big pot of my turkey pot pie soup!

 Because this riff on turkey pot pie is a recipe for soup, there’s obviously no pastry crust to wrap it all up in.
 But I couldn’t leave out the concept of that buttery, flaky crust.